grafana/developer-advocacy/projects/Adobo and Avocados/A&A 26 - The power of community with Tara Walton.md

 	- What does it mean to be a community builder?
 		- How do you become a community builder?
 - How can community help companies?
-	- Marketing
-	- Product
-	- Technology
+	- Marketing, Product, Technology
+	- How do you launch a technical community forum?
 - Types of partnerships when it comes to community
 	- Individual partnership (connecting to individuals personally)
 	- Champions program
+		- How to convert users into champions?
 		- k6 Champions program and Grafana Champions program as an example
 		- Marie can talk about Cypress Ambassador program too
+	- Customer partnership?
 - Benefits of community
 	- Sense of belonging
 	- Friendship/Allyship